damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## stsCallback$

-The `stsCallback$` observable gets emitted _after_ the library has handled the possible secure token server callback.
-You can perform initial setups and custom workflows inside your application when the secure token server redirects you back to your app.
+The `stsCallback$` observable emits _after_ the library has handled the possible Security Token Service callback.
+You can perform initial setups and custom workflows inside your application when the Security Token Service redirects you back to your app.

-Example:

 ```ts
 this.stsCallback$ = this.oidcSecurityService.stsCallback$;